- Fellowship in 2000 at Royal Holloway College

 Kenneth Leung firstly joined the University of Hong Kong (HKU) as Research Assistant Professor in January 2002 and was promoted to Assistant Professor, Associate Professor (Tenured) and Professor in 2003, 2009 and 2013, respectively.
 During his tenure at HKU (January 2002 - July 2020), he also served as a Research Scientist at the Swire Institute of Marine Science, the Warden of Morrison Hall (2011-2017) and the Associate Dean (Research and Graduate Studies) at Faculty of Science (2014-2016) and Director of School of Biological Sciences (2018-2019).
 He was a recipient of the "Award for Outstanding Service Contribution 2010" and "Outstanding Research Student Supervisor Award 2016" at HKU.
 In recognition of his contributions to aquatic ecology and toxicology in Asia-Pacific, he was awarded the 19th Biwako Prize for Ecology by the Ecological Society of Japan, and conferred as a Fellow of the Society of Environmental Toxicology and Chemistry (SETAC) in 2017.
 He was also selected as one of the top 100 Asian Scientists in 2018 by Asian Scientist Magazine.

-He is currently serving as an expert member in various advisory committees (e.g. Advisory Council on the Environment, Country and Marine Parks Board) for the Government of the Hong Kong Special Administrative Region (HKSAR).
+He is currently serving as an expert member in various advisory committees (e.g. Chairman of Advisory Council on Food and Environmental Hygiene, Chairman of Lantau Conservation Fund Advisory Committee, Deputy Chairman of Advisory Council on the Environment) for the Government of the Hong Kong Special Administrative Region (HKSAR).
 Owing to his professional achievements and dedicated community services, he was selected as one of the “Ten Outstanding Young Persons” for Hong Kong by Junior Chamber International in 2010.
 In 2018, he was appointed as a Justice of the Peace by the HKSAR Government.